rlaehgns5399/2DTile/README.md

 When the point set is given, it will compose a shape.

-When `level 0`, the shape can cover a tile perfectly. write somewhere with correct format.
+When `level 0`, the shape can cover a tile perfectly, I will write somewhere with correct format.

-if the shape doesnt cover tile perfectly, it can be divide into 4 tiles(increasing to `level 1`).
+if the shape doesnt cover tile perfectly, it can be divide into 4 tiles(increasing **1** level).

 and compare until shape covers perfectly a tile.